Vikings bringing tight end Irv Smith Jr. along slowly in return from knee injury

 "It's crazy.
 That's kind of life, though," Smith said.
 "Things get thrown at you that you don't expect.
 But it's about how you bounce back, your mentality.
 You can't be down in those situations.
 You got to pick yourself up, your family is there for you, my team was there for me.
 They believe in me, so that's all I can ask for."

-Smith was drafted highly by the previous regime because of his talents as a receiver and blocker, which O'Connell sees as a "perfect skillset" for the new Vikings offense.
+Smith was drafted high by the previous regime because of his talents as a receiver and blocker, which O'Connell sees as a "perfect skill set" for the new Vikings offense.

 "As far as the verbiage and the terms, all that will be new," O'Connell said.
 "But in a lot of ways when a guy does things well, you can translate it to really any system, whether it's being a vertical threat down the field, having a role in the run game.
 All the different ways we marry the run and the pass, I think Irv has a perfect skill set to have a big role in that."